Winning with Diversity: Tips from Anaplan Leaders

-With well over 20 years in sales, one thing I am positive about is that the best performing teams are those that prioritize diversity.
-In my experience, building diverse teams is one of the best ways to ensure a steady stream of new ideas and perspectives, keeping your organization more creative and, frankly, more functional.
+The best performing teams are those that prioritize diversity.
+Building diverse teams is one of the best ways to ensure a steady stream of new ideas and perspectives, keeping your organization more creative and, frankly, more functional.
 (These convictions are strongly backed up by research, incidentally.)
 As a bonus, diverse teams also help open new markets, and offer connections to a wider pool of human resources.

-As part of an ongoing effort to promote diversity in both our organization and the workforce at large, Anaplan recently hosted two events that put the spotlight on gender diversity.
-I enjoyed both so much, and learned from them, that I wanted to share the experiences with customers and prospects.
+As part of an ongoing effort to promote diversity in both our organization and the workforce at large, Anaplan hosted two events that put the spotlight on gender diversity.

 The first event, a panel entitled “Women who win and GSD at Anaplan,” was hosted by the Anaplan Sales team (“GSD” is an Anaplan acronym, for “Get Stuff Done.”)
 The second, a panel hosted by WIN, Anaplan’s Women’s Interest Network, chose for its theme “How to Thrive in Changing Times.”

 Both offered a powerful range of thought leadership from leaders across Anaplan.
 The first brought together Deb Kennedy, Allison Grieb, and Melissa Schwartz from San Francisco, Karen Clarke and Lauren Rhode from the UK, Carrie Donahue from NYC, and Lauren Rhode from Maryland.
 The second convened Allison Grieb, Marilyn Miller, Natalie Poull, and Jennifer Erikson in Anaplan’s San Francisco office.